Also known as: leg raises, supine leg raises, supine leg lifts, straight-leg raises, leg lifts

 What are the benefits of lying leg raises?

-What are common mistakes when doing lying leg raises?
+What are common mistakes with lying leg raises?

 How can I progress or regress lying leg raises?

-Regress by bending the knees, placing hands under the hips, or performing single-leg raises.
-Progress by slowing negatives, adding holds, adding light ankle weights, or moving to hanging leg raises and decline variations once core control is solid.
+Regress by bending the knees, placing hands under hips, or performing single-leg lowers.
+Progress by slowing tempo, adding holds, weighted ankle cuffs, or advancing to hanging straight-leg raises when core control is solid.